 Once you've safely pulled over—leaving ample room between your car and the road—you're ready to change your flat tire.

-12. Check the tire pressure: Use your tire pressure gauge to check the spare tire.
-It should have at least 60 psi if it’s a standard, T-type temporary spare.
+Use your tire pressure gauge to check the spare tire.
+It should have at least 60 psi if it’s a standard, T-type temporary spare, but less if it’s a full-size spare—check your owner’s manual to be sure of the recommended pressure.
 If the pressure is low, drive directly to a service station to fill it.

 While you can’t prevent all flat tires, you can maximize your tire life and reduce your risk of having a flat: